 First Gas will not make any payment or admission of liability in respect of the claim without the prior written consent of the Defending Party.
 The Defending Party will not unreasonably withhold or delay its consent under this section 16.11(b);

 the Defending Party may elect to defend in the name of First Gas any third party claim involving any litigation.
 The Defending Party must notify First Gas of its election within 10 Business Days of receiving notice of the claim.
-First Gas shall provide or procure to be provided such assistance as the Defending Party may require if:
+First Gas shall provide or procure to be provided such assistance as the Defending Party may require provided that the Defending Party first agrees in writing to: